antl3x/codeplot/README.md

 ---

-**tl;dr**: ▱ codeplot - an innovative tool for interactive, code-driven data visualization.
-Explor your data on an canvas like Figma!
+**tl;dr**: ▱ codeplot - an tool for interactive code-driven data exploration.
+Plot graphs, data frames and much more through code.

 Created by [@antl3x](https://github.com/antl3x).
-You can read more about why reading [this blog post.](https://antl3x.co/posts/2024-01-25-today-i-decided-to-create-a-tool-that-i-always-wanted/)
+You can read why on [this blog post.](https://antl3x.co/posts/2024-01-25-today-i-decided-to-create-a-tool-that-i-always-wanted/)

-Welcome to the next level of data visualization!
-We're bridging the gap between traditional coding environments and the vibrant world of interactive data visualization.
+We aim to bridge the gap between traditional coding environments like Jupyter / Spyder and the world of interactive spatial canvas.

 ## Why codeplot?

-Tired of static images and endless scrolling in Jupyter or other IDEs? codeplot is here to change that.
+Tired of static images and endless scrolling in Jupyter or fixed rigid plots images on your IDE? codeplot is here to change that.
 Imagine a tool that not only complements but enhances your coding workflow with dynamic, spatial data visualization.
 That's codeplot for you!

 ### codeplot vs. Traditional Tools

-- **Traditional IDEs**: Great for coding, but visualizing or explore data?
-Not so much.

-- **codeplot**: A perfect companion to your IDE and your data exploration journey.
+- **codeplot**: A perfect companion to your data exploration.
 Visualize your data on an interactive canvas, and explore it like never before!

 - **Seamless Integration**: You can plot things to your canvas using our Python package or our JavaScript npm module directly from your code / repl.

-- **Interactive Canvas**: Say goodbye to static images.
-Hello, dynamic data playground!

-- **Flexibility and Insight**: Dive deeper into your data with versatile visualization options.

-- **Diverse Visualizations**: From simple charts to cool plugin widgets, let's plot using code.
+- **Diverse Visualizations**: From simple charts/plota to cool widgets, let's plot using code.

 - **Custom Layouts**: Visualize your data in a way that makes sense to you.
 Drag and move your plots around the canvas.